From loom spaces to veering triangulations: Loom spaces

 is one of the desired face rectangles.
 The remaining three are formed similarly.

 The other two statements are proved similarly. \end{proof}

 \begin{lemma} Every face rectangle is contained in exactly two tetrahedron rectangles. \end{lemma}

 \begin{proof} Breaking symmetry, suppose that $F$ is a north-west face rectangle.
 See \reffig{TetPairingLoom}.
 Let $\delta_F$ be the northern side of $F$.
-Let $C$ be a small rectangle contained in $F$ and meeting both the north and west sides of $F$.
+Suppose that $C$ be a small rectangle contained in $F$; suppose that the north and west sides of $C$ are contained in north and west sides of $F$.
 Let $\delta_C \subset \delta_F$ be the northern side of $C$.

 Since $C \subset F$ we deduce that $C$ is a cusp rectangle and that $\delta_C$ is a cusp side.
-By \refdef{Loom}\refitm{Cusp} we have that $\delta_C$ is contained in a rectangle, say $D$.
+By \refdef{Loom}\refitm{Cusp} we have that an initial segment of $\delta_C$ is contained in a rectangle, say $D$.
 Note that $\epsilon = \delta_F - D$ is compact in $\calL$.
-So we may cover $\epsilon$ by a finite collection of rectangles.
+Applying \reflem{Basis}, we cover $\epsilon$ by a finite collection of rectangles.
 We deduce that there is a rectangle $F'$ so that $F'$ contains both $F$ and $\delta_F$.
 We appeal to \refdef{Loom}\refitm{Tet} to obtain a tetrahedron rectangle $P$ containing $F'$.

 Repeating the argument with the western side of $F$ gives another tetrahedron rectangle $Q$ containing $F$.
-The leaf containing $\delta_F$ meets $P$ but does not meet $Q$.
+Note that $\delta_F$ lies in the interior of $P$ and lies in the northern side of $Q$.
 Hence $P$ and $Q$ are distinct.

 We now show that there are at most two tetrahedron rectangles containing $F$.
 Suppose that $R$ is any tetrahedron rectangle containing $F$.
 Then the southern and eastern sides of $R$ contain those of $F$.
-The north-western corner of $F$ is the missing point from the western or northern side of $R$.
+By \refdef{FaceRect}, the closure of $F$ is missing three points.
+The missing point at the north-western corner is necessarily the missing point from either the western or northern side of $R$.
 We deduce that $R$ is thus equal to $P$ or to $Q$. \end{proof}

 It is more difficult to prove that an edge rectangle $E$ is contained in only finitely many face rectangles.
 This is deferred to \refcor{EdgeFace}.